jules2689/trudeau/trudeau/2020-04-18/pre_news.md

 Megan bachelor in  a different picture on the west coast.
 That is the issue with COVID-19 is that the chief public health officer, Dr. Theresa tam, has talked about regional epidemics.
 Every province looks a little bit different.
-So easing back some of the restrictions will happen on different timetables in different parts of this country, and that will make it challenging likely for the federal government, who only has so much say how this is going  As we wait for the Prime Minister, he is expected to be on time.
+So easing back some of the restrictions will happen on different timetables in different parts of this country, and that will make it challenging likely for the federal government, WHO only has so much say how this is going  As we wait for the Prime Minister, he is expected to be on time.
 I'll bring back My colleague Catharine  but I may cut you off.
 Yesterday the Prime Minister made significant announcements in terms of money.
 One of them was to address the oil and gas sector, although it was in no way a bailout.